 In June 2008, the Council adopted a draft purpose and need statement and recommended alternatives that would modify the existing cooperative formation standards for the Amendment 80 sector.
-With the adoption of the additional alternative in October 2009, minor modification to the draft purpose and need statement are required to reflect this new alternative.
-Staff suggestions to incorporate this new alternative are shown in strikeout and bold capitalized text below.
-The Council should review these suggested modifications and adopt them, or similar text, as appropriate:
+That purpose and need statement as amended in October 2009 and December 2010 is shown in the table.